Signed in as:

 ---

 Linda Kerman earned her master’s degree in education from the University of Massachusetts.
 She taught literature courses in high school and community college, frequently moderating class discussions, and now assists students who are composing essays as they apply for college and specialty programs.
 Linda has one adult son and three grandchildren, all of whom are bookworms.
-An LLI member since 2016, she enjoys reading and playing with her two pet birds.
+An LLI member since 2016, she enjoys reading banned books, playing with her pet bird, and taking care of her dog.

 ---